 The Montessori Moveable Alphabet

-Question from a blog reader: I'm a stay at home mom to my only child.
+Question from a customer: I'm a stay at home mom to my only child.
 I'm still learning about Montessori, but I'm thrilled with how much my son has already learned.
 I think he's ready for the moveable alphabet and I know I should purchase a large wooden one, but it's so expensive!
 I'm having a hard time justifying spending that much money on 1 piece of equipment.
 Am I making a big mistake by not buying it?

 Answer: The wooden Montessori Moveable Alphabet gives the children the greatest sensorial experience possible; they feel the shape of the letter in their hands, they connect it to the sound they make, and they can manipulate each sound as they construct the words.
 As well, the moveable alphabet allows for a child to move sounds around as they are trying to 'write' the words - which isn't possible on paper unless you erase letters over and over again.
 Having said all that, you don't have to abandon the whole concept of the moveable alphabet simply because you can't afford it.
 We've added a tutorial on How To Make A Montessori Moveable Alphabet.
 Or, you can purchase a printable one from the Moveable Alphabet Section in our online Store.